Bambaclad1/A_way_through_the_forest/README.md

 computer which is supposed to run windows 98, you can find a suicide note in this (recorded this all in a pcem vm im so cool) new script added to the game

+I haven't been able to snatch the latest build available, im sorry peeps :( you're gonna get to play a older game now

 ## FAQ
 you